-Challenge number Detail of challenge 1 Personal Development Curriculum: SEMH development as a pre- requisite for effective learning A significant proportion of PP pupils do not yet have the capacity to own the learning process and be independent.
-This is a key area of development across all abilities and is a signifier of low self-image/self- esteem.
-We are aware that the most vulnerable learners in all phases are those with challenging behaviours, poor self-efficacy and limited en- gagement for learning from home.
-These children have fragile self-es- teem and SEMH barriers that compound learning behaviours in the classroom.
-Staff recognise that these are fundamental prerequisites for learning and so the emotional resilience and wellbeing of learners needs to be a core element of our school improvement plan this year with the im- plementation of a Wellbeing Team and new Tree of Being.
-2 Building Eary Reading and Phonics into Guided Reading to harness a love of reading momentum with reading KS1 priority fluency With RWI embedded in the school, we need to harness this momentum for when children finish the SSP.
-Focus on bridging the gap for reading after phonics.Continuation of drive to ensure children finish RWI by Christmas in Y2.1:1 tutoring and pinny time to support children to practise where needed to support children to keep up not catch up.
+Challenge number Detail of challenge 1 SEMH Personal Development Curriculum: development as a pre- requisite for effective learning A large proportion of PP pupils still do not yet have the capacity to own the learning process and be independent.
+This is a key area of development across all abilities and is a signifier of low self-image/self-esteem.
+We are aware that the most vulnerable learners in all phases are those with challenging behaviours, poor self-efficacy and limited engagement for learning from home.
+These children have fragile self-esteem and SEMH barriers that compound learning behaviours in the classroom.
+Staff recognise that these are fundamental prerequisites for learning and so the emotional resilience and wellbeing of learners needs to be a core element of our school improvement plan this year where we will embed our Tree of Being.
+2 Building momentum Eary Reading and Phonics into Guided Reading to harness a love of reading with reading fluency KS1 priority , With RWI embedded in the school, we need to harness this momentum for when children finish the SSP.
+Continue to develop our 'Reading Detectives' where we bridge the gap for reading after phonics.
+Continuation of drive to ensure children finish RWI by Christmas in Y2.
+1:1 tutoring and pinny time to support children to practise where needed to support children to keep up not catch up.
 KS2 Priority Linked to baseline assessment data in KS2 Autumn 1 - children bridging from KS1 to KS2 who have not achieved reading fluency -.
-Priority Target group - Years 4 and 5
+Priority Target group - Years 4 and 5.
+Freshstart intervention for suitable children 3 Poor Cultural Capital Poor cultural capital and low starting points on Economic challenges in our school community are high.
+2022-2023 IMD scores indicate that deprivation factors around Tintagel show 64% pupils being in 30-40% most deprived social context of lower super output areas in England.

-3 Poor Cultural Capital Poor cultural capital and low starting points on entry to Economic challenges in our school community are high.
-2021-2022 IMD scores indicate that deprivation factors around Tintagel show 95% pupils being in 30-40% most deprived social context of lower super output areas in England. school Families in Tintagel are largely in employment linked to Tourism but for many employment is seasonal and wages are low.
+entry to school Families in Tintagel are largely in employment linked to Tourism but for many employment is seasonal and wages are low.
 For this reason, families can be close to subsistence - particularly during off season times of the year.
 This impacts emotional wellbeing and resilience for learning.
-This also impacts on home learning/the practice and consoli- dation of fundamental skills - such as reading - in families who are struggling to support.
-4 Entitlement to Learn - attendance Attendance as a fundamental entitlement Poor attendance is an additional barrier which compounds the un- derachievement of many of our most vulnerable learners.
-A signifi- cant number of our pupils have to contend with high mobility through housing issues.
+This also impacts on home learning/the practice and consolidation of fundamental skills - such as reading - in families who are struggling to support.
+4 Entitlement to Learn - attendance Attendance as a fundamental entitlement Poor attendance is an additional barrier which compounds the underachievement of many of our most vulnerable learners.
+A significant number of our pupils have to contend with high mobility through housing issues.
 For a small number, continuity of provision in one school is critical, following high levels of mobility from one educational setting to another.
 Being in school ensures equity of provision for our most vulnerable learners and ensures that the advantage gap does not continue to widen.